-Dilute contents of serum diluent concentrate to 200ml in a suitable container with distilled or deionized water.
-Store at 2-
+Dilute contents of serum diluent to 200ml in a suitable container Note: The relationship of RLUs to cut-off value is not necessarily with distilled or deionized water.
+Store at 2-8°C.

 2. Wash Buffer

 Dilute contents of wash solution concentrate to 1000 ml with distilled or deionized water in a suitable storage container.
 Store at 2-30°C for up to 60 days.